testomatio/docs/src/content/docs/integrations/continuous-integration/gitlab.md

 ---
 title: GitLab CI
-description: Explore how to integrate continuous testing into your CI/CD pipeline using Testomat.io.
-This guide explains the setup process for Continuous Integration (CI), allowing users to connect their test management tool with popular CI tools like Jenkins, GitLab, and more.
-Learn how to automate test runs, manage reports, and streamline your testing workflows within a CI environment for effective test tracking and execution.
+description: Learn how to integrate GitLab CI with Testomat.io to automate test execution and reporting.
+The guide covers configuring .gitlab-ci.yml, passing environment variables, and triggering pipelines for seamless CI/CD integration.
+It also explains setting input variables and running tests directly from the Testomat.io interface.
 type: article
 url: https://docs.testomat.io/integrations/continuous-integration/gitlab
 head: